DavidCWebs/bitcoin-notes/transactions/utxo.md

 -----------------------------
 If a UTXO is larger than the required value of a transaction, it must still be spent entirely.
 Usually this involves wallets creating a change address, and adding the change address as an output from the new transaction.

-Note that the difference between input and output value constitutes the fee paid to the miner.
+Note that the difference between input and output value for a given transaction constitutes the fee paid to the miner.
 This fee should be large enough to provide a financial incentive for miners to include the transaction in a block.

 By manipulating the value sent to the change address, wallets can adjust the transaction fee offered to miners for the transaction.
 If the fee is higher, it is likely that the transaction will be built into the blockchain more quickly.

+**Be careful**: if you do not specify a change address, the entire difference between transaction input and output is available as a mining fee.

+Fortunately, most (all?) major bitcoin wallets automatically generate change addresses and allow the transaction fees to be set appropriately.

+**Heuristic for paper wallets/manually created transactions:** Do not attempt to partially spend from a UTXO.
+Transfer all value - to multiple addresses if necessary - and set an appropriate miner's fee.

 Spending Conditions for UTXOs
 -----------------------------